MicroRec: Efficient Recommendation Inference by Hardware and Data Structure Solutions: Introduction

 Not surprisingly, there has been a range of work trying to accelerate deep recommendation models. \citet{tensordimm_kaist} and \citet{facebook_benchmark} observed the main system bottleneck of substantial random memory accesses. \citet{tensordimm_kaist} and \citet{ke2020recnmp} thus proposed to redesign DRAM in micro-architectural level; however, it would take years to put such new DRAM chips in production even if they are adopted. \citet{gupta2020deeprecsys} suggested GPUs could be useful in recommendation for large batches, but the memory bottleneck still remains and GPUs suffer from high latency.
 Similarly, \citet{hwang2020centaur} implemented an FPGA accelerator for recommendation but without removing the memory bottleneck.
 In this paper, we ask: \textit{Can we accelerate deep recommendation models, at industrial scale, with \textit{practical} yet \textit{efficient} hardware acceleration?}

-\paragraph*{Our Approach} Based on careful analysis of two production-scale models, we design and implement MicroRec, a low-latency and high-throughput recommendation inference engine.
-Our speed-ups are rooted in three sources.
+\paragraph*{Our Approach} Based on careful analysis of two production-scale models from Alibaba, we design and implement MicroRec, a low-latency and high-throughput recommendation inference engine.
+Our speed-ups are rooted in two sources.
 First, we employ more suitable hardware architecture for recommendation with (a) hybrid memory system containing High Bandwidth Memory (HBM), an emerging DRAM technology, for highly concurrent embedding lookups; and (b) deeply pipelined dataflow on FPGA for low-latency neural network inference.
 Second, we revisit the data structures used for embedding tables to reduce the number of memory accesses.
 By applying Cartesian products to combine some of the tables, the number of DRAM accesses required to finish the lookups are significantly reduced .
-Third, we apply careful system optimizations and implementations which further improves the efficiency of the end-to-end system.